Shift Change in Cottbus-Nord Opencast Mine

 Over the next ten years a lake named "Cottbus Ostsee" will be created at the gateway to Cottbus city.
 With a water expanse of 19 square kilometres it will be the largest lake in Brandenburg and Germany´s largest mine pit lake, also.
 The basin of the future lake corresponds to the former Cottbus-Nord opencast mine, which is closed in December 2015 after more than 30 years lignite mining.

 After the permitted reserves were mined from the opencast mine, according to plan a new phase of the Cottbuser Ostsee development starts.
 In Lusatia lakes normally follow after opencast mines.
 Nothing is left to chance when designing the post mining landscape.
 Everything is planned in minute detail, and checked by the authorities and approved.

 Preparation for Flooding

 Before the water can take over, the lake basin and safe embankments have to be created.
 For this the south, west and northern embankments are flattened, so that the lapping lake waters do not erode the soil away.
-There will be earthworks to move soil within the future lake basin, so that at low water levels the minimum depth will still not be less than 2 metres.
+There will be earthworks to move soil within the future lake basin, so that at low water levels the minimum depth will still not be less than two metres.

 We will build a flooding facility and prepare the connection of the lake to the water regime in the surrounding area.

 Vibrators Compact the Eastern Shore

 The lake's eastern shore, borders on the opencast mine's recultivated areas.
 These have been mostly afforested after lignite mining.
 To stabilize this shoreline area which consists of dumped soil, so-called vibro displacement compactors are used.

 Vibrating lances are inserted 30 to 50 meter into the ground.
 They produce fine vibrations and thus compact the loose dump sand.